Albert Dekker: Early life and career

 After a decade of theatrical appearances, Dekker transferred to Hollywood in 1937 and made his first film, 1937's The Great Garrick.
-He spent most of the rest of his acting career in the cinema but also returned to the stage from time to time.
+He spent most of the rest of his acting career in the cinema but returned to the stage from time to time.

 He replaced Lee J. Cobb as Willy Loman in the original production of Arthur Miller's Death of a Salesman, and during a five-year stint back on Broadway in the early 1960s, he played the Duke of Norfolk in Robert Bolt's A Man for All Seasons.